gravitational/teleport/e/web/README.md

 # Web Applications Enterprise Edition

-This repository contains the proprietary code of Teleport and Gravity Web UI.
+This repository contains the proprietary code of Teleport Web UI.

 This repository should be initialized as a git submodule in the Gravitational Web Apps repository.
 Building and developing enterprise